 Best Mattress For Sufferers Of Acid Reflux

-This medical condition happens when stomach acid shoots up to your esophagus and cause that burning sensation and irritation in your chest and throat – this is what frequently interferes with restful sleep.
+This medical condition happens when stomach acid shoots up to your esophagus and causes that burning sensation and irritation in your chest and throat which further interferes with your sleep.

 How Does Acid Reflux Affect Your Body and Sleep?

 This backflow of acid can reach your larynx and throat which triggers coughing and choking sensation.
 This is what arouses you from a deep sleep and makes it difficult for you to fall asleep again.

 There are around 60 million people in the United States who suffer from acid reflux.
 It’s alarming to note that approximately around 25 million Americans experience GERD every day.
 This can cause a lot of complications to your health, sleeping habits, career, and even your social life.